Cool white LEDs in the ground light and step light fixtures. Warm white LEDs are installed elsewhere on the locomotive.

-Please make your request for large or complex (more than one item including Decoder Buddys) orders by email.
-I will invoice to your request.
+Please make your request for large or complex (more than one item including Decoder Buddys) or international orders by email.
+I will invoice to your request promptly.
 The button below should open a contact box.
 Thank you for your patience and persistence!

 This is the procedure I’ve worked out so far.
 It may well modify itself with time.
 So far I’ve made a couple hundred finished fixtures.
 Your input is appreciated too!